eblige01/ML_r/README.md

 [![Binder](http://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/eblige01/ML_r/main)

-A Binder-compatible repo with an `environment.yml` file.
+This was used the tutorial found here: https://machinelearningmastery.com/machine-learning-in-r-step-by-step/ A Binder-compatible repo with an `environment.yml` file.

 Access this Binder by clicking the blue badge above or at the following URL: